Alabama vs. Auburn NCAA Football Odds, Plays and Insights | November 27, 2021

 Auburn Stats and Trends

+- Auburn has played 11 games, with five wins against the spread.

-- Auburn's games this year have gone over the total in five out of 11 opportunities (45.5%).
+- Auburn's games this season have gone over the total in five out of 11 opportunities (45.5%).

-- When Auburn puts up more than 19.7 points, it is 5-3 against the spread and 6-2 overall.
+- When Auburn scores more than 19.7 points, it is 5-3 against the spread and 6-2 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.